theogroup/ogroup.net/src/_posts/2017-06-12-focus-on-consumers--a-luxury-best-practice-for-every-brand.md

       Through the creation of a strategic target persona, assumptions can be confirmed (if not formally tested) and brands begin to take shape.
 Along these same lines, it is crucial to consider both demographics and psychographics in crafting a functional target profile.
 Brands have to know their targets inside and out in order align themselves properly across numerous touchpoints.​
     single_image:
     quote:
     video:
   - text_markdown:
     single_image:
-    quote: '2.
-Go Beyond "Just the Facts" – Nobody Wins Amenities Wars'
+    quote: 2.
+Go Beyond "Just the Facts" – Nobody Wins Amenities Wars
     video:
   - text_markdown: >-
       Focusing on the lifestyle benefits to consumers, rather than